 Measuring

-Performance: Based on information to be supplied by Cogentrix, Enron will either buy or sell megawatts or fuel for a savings or profit to be shared by Enron and Cogentrix.
+Performance: Based on information to be supplied by Cogentrix, Enron will sell megawatts for a profit to be shared by Enron and Cogentrix.

 Performance

-Compensation: To the extent EPMI is able to generate incremental revenue from sales of excess power, or achieve savings in the purchase of energy under Cogentrix cost of generation or to displace power from an existing power purchase agreement, EPMI and Cogentrix would share in the net benefit generated by EPMI performance.
+Compensation: To the extent EPMI is able to generate incremental revenue from sales of excess power, EPMI and Cogentrix would share in the net benefit generated by EPMI’s performance.
 EPMI will receive a 25% share for profit or savings.
 The following illustrates the sharing mechanism by way of example for discussion purposes only:

 Incremental Revenue From Sales:

 From total revenues received from EPMI sales of excess energy (as defined in “Energy Availability” below) from Cogentrix to the wholesale energy market, EPMI would pay Cogentrix 75% of Incremental Net Revenues.
-“Incremental Net Revenues” would be calculated as gross revenues from such energy sales to the wholesale energy market less (i) the marginal cost of energy from Cogentrix (ii) all incremental third-party costs incurred by EPMI in connection with such energy sales made by EPMI for Cogentrix, including transmission costs
+“Incremental Net Revenues” would be calculated as gross revenues from such energy sales to the wholesale energy market less (i) the marginal cost of energy from Cogentrix (ii) all incremental third-party costs incurred by EPMI in connection with such energy sales made by EPMI for Cogentrix, including transmission costs.

-Savings From Purchases:

-EPMI would earn 25% of the Net Savings achieved for purchases below Cogentrix marginal cost whether this be their generation cost or the marginal cost of power under existing power purchase agreements.
-Cogentrix would keep the remaining two-thirds of the Net Savings.
-Net Savings will be defined as the marginal cost of power for Cogentrix minus all Resource Costs, including, but not limited to, (i) the gross cost of energy purchased by EPMI on behalf Cogentrix. (ii) all incremental costs, including transmission and losses, associated with delivery of the power to a mutually agreed upon delivery point.

 Term: Initial Term from October 1, 2001 (or such earlier/later date as may be mutually agreed upon by the parties subsequent to execution of a definitive agreement) through December 31, 2001.